nfasano/movie_recsys/README.md

 </picture>
 </p>

-*Figure : Top 60 words contained in the entire corpus after removing stop words and words present in greater than 90% of the documents.*
+*Figure 4: Top 60 words contained in the entire corpus after removing stop words and words present in greater than 90% of the documents.*

 #### Model building
+(see [model_building.ipynb](https://github.com/nfasano/movie_recsys/blob/main/recsys_content_based/model_building.ipynb) notebook for implementation)

 The model used to find movies with similar content was Latent Dirichlet Allocation (LDA), which is a three-level hierarchical Bayesian model widely used for uncovering latent topics within large corpus [cite: Blei, et al. JMLR 2003](https://jmlr.csail.mit.edu/papers/v3/blei03a.html).
 In the context of this project, LDA is a generative probabilistic model that represents movie scripts (the documents) as a mixture of latent topics and represents each topic by a distribution of words.

 Importantly, LDA allows for documents to be represented by many different topics at the same time.
 Ideally, this will allow the model to distinguish between movies that have the same dominant topic but very different sub-topics.
 As an example, consider the movies 'Space Jam' and 'Remember the Titans.'
 Both films are predominantly about sports, but 'Space Jam' is also a comedy film geared toward younger audiences, and 'Remember the Titans' is also a biographical film about the end of segregation in American schools.
 (Note that LDA makes no guarantees about what the latent topics will represent or whether or not they will be interpretable as Genres.
 Nonetheless, I do find that the discovered topics are generally interpretable)